-Concluding that the Study Programme in Dental Medical Education of the University of Geneva fulfils the accreditation standards pursuant to Art.
-10 of the Accreditation Guidelines the OAQ thus proposes:
+Concluding that the Study Programme in Basic Medical Education of the University of Geneva fulfils the accreditation standards pursuant to Art.
+10 and 12 of the Accreditation Guidelines, the OAQ thus proposes:

-Accreditation of the Study Programme in Dental Medical Education of the University of Geneva for a period of 7 years, with the following two conditions to be reviewed within a time-span of 2 years, to be counted from the coming into force of the accreditation decision:
+Accreditation of the Study Programme in Basic Medical Education of the University of Geneva for a period of 7 years, with the following 2 conditions to be reviewed within a timespan of 2 years, to be counted from the coming into force of the accreditation decision:

-- The SMD, in the framework of the faculty, must develop a strategic plan to guide the evolution of its programmes and activities in the years ahead. - In order to reinforce the positioning of the medical education in the specific environment that represents Geneva, the SMD and the faculty must take steps to increase the engagement of external bodies in the activities of the dental school, including its structures that contribute to governance and advise curriculum development.
+- Coherently with the mission of the University of Geneva and with its own mission statement, the faculty must develop a strategic plan to guide the evolution of its programmes and activities in the years ahead. - In order to reinforce the positioning of the medical education in the specific environment that represents Geneva, the faculty must take steps to increase the engagement of external bodies in the activities of the medical school, including its structures that contribute to governance and advise curriculum development.